Skip to content

 Foam Rolling

-Foam rolling is a self-myofascial release technique utilizing a cylindrical foam tool to apply pressure to muscles, aiming to release tightness, improve blood flow, and alleviate DOMS.
+Foam rolling involves using a cylindrical foam tool to apply pressure to muscles, fascia, and connective tissues.
+It's a form of self-myofascial release (SMR) that aims to break up adhesions, improve blood flow, and increase flexibility.

 Massage Gun